ikmalpani/cs418-data-science/README.md

-# cs418-data-science
-Course Projects for CS 418 - Intro to Data Science
+# Course Projects for CS 418 - Intro to Data Science at UIC taught by Prof. Isabel F. Cruz